Hello and welcome to The Everyday Language Idioms Podcast. I’m Mark, today I’m going to talk about the idiom, “moving the goalposts”.

 So, for example, getting young people, young kids to eat their food and, you know, eat their vegetables, erm, and to sit down is quite difficult, at dinnertime.
 So one of the things we do to get him to eat all his vegetables is to say to him, “Okay, if you eat all your vegetables, then you can have something nice afterwards.
 You know, you can have jelly, or you can have ice-cream maybe”.

 And he really loves jelly, and he really loves ice-cream.
 So usually, he’ll say, “Okay, okay, I’ll eat my vegetables”, because he once ice-cream and then he’ll eat a single vegetable in the like one carrot or half of…. one bite of a carrot and he’ll say, “I want ice-cream, I want an ice-cream now”, and my wife would say, “No”, you know, or I will say, “No, you need to eat all your vegetables”,”Have your carrots and your peas and your broccoli.”

-And eventually after much persuasion and encouragement, and reminders of ice-cream or jelly, he’ll eat all his vegetables, and then as soon as he’s, ate his last vegetable, he’ll say, “right, I want ice-cream now!” “can I have ice-cream?”
-And my wife will say, “okay before you have ice-cream, you have to have all your rice”.
+And eventually after much persuasion and encouragement, and reminders of ice-cream or jelly, he’ll eat all his vegetables, and then as soon as he’s, eat his last vegetable, he’ll say, “Right, I want ice-cream now!”
+“Can I have ice-cream?”
+And my wife will say, “Okay before you have ice-cream, you have to have all your rice.”

 But then at the last minute, the newspapers had reported that they changed the deal.
-Now, they said they [Liverpool] wanted one hundred and forty million pounds, so a lot of paper said you know, Coutinho, he’s not moving to Barcelona, you know, Liverpool moved the goalposts, they changed the price, they wanted.
+Now, they said they [Liverpool] wanted one hundred and forty million pounds.
+So a lot of papers said you know, Coutinho, he’s not moving to Barcelona, you know, Liverpool moved the goalposts, they changed the price, they wanted.